-Management Response: Staff has made improvements in the past year.
+Management Response: Staff has made improvements in the past few years, but the City was short staffed in the past year due to medical leaves.
 We will continue to make every effort to properly accrue all revenue and expenditures and to properly classify activity.